-State boards in Virginia sometimes employ a director and a small staff to support board members.
+State boards in Virginia sometimes employ a director and a small staff to support citizen board members.
 For example, the Compensation Board, which funds constitutional officers (including sheriffs who operate local jails), employs an executive secretary.
 The Board of Workforce Development employs an executive director.
-A senior staff member can be especially helpful for a citizen board-such as BOC-conducting complex oversight or other activities.
-A senior staff member can provide more direction to other staff than citizen board members.
-A senior staff member can also be more mindful of short-term and long-term policy and administrative considerations, which can be essential for newly granted responsibilities.
+A senior staff member can be especially helpful for a citizen board conducting complex oversight or other activities.
+A senior staff member can provide more direction than citizen board members and be mindful of short-term and long-term policy and administrative considerations, which can be essential for newly granted responsibilities.